4 year Scholarships (with Link to Scholarship application)

-The ROTC scholarship benefit package provides up to $16,000 per year for tuition and mandatory fees to selected applicants.
-In addition to tuition and mandatory fees, a book allowance of $450 per year is provided.
+The ROTC scholarship benefit package provides current tuition and fees or a flat rate of $10,000 for room and board per academic year.
+In addition to tuition and mandatory fees, a book allowance of $1,200 per year is provided.

 You must be a college freshman or sophomore to apply for a Campus Based Scholarship and you must take military science classes.
 [TOP]

 Applications are available from March of your high school junior year to November 1 of your senior year.
 For regular cycle consideration, your application must be completed and mailed before November 15 of your senior year.
 Winners are notified on March 1.

 We also offer an early-acceptance option.
 The application is due by July 15, and winners are notified by October 15.
 The application due date is April 1 for students pursuing a career in nursing.

 Those applicants not selected for the “Early Decision” will automatically be considered for the “Regular Decision” competition.
 Early decision applicants may submit updates to their applications any time prior to December 15.
 Only a few scholarships are awarded under the “Early Decision” option.

 For On Campus scholarships for freshmen and sophomores, application information is available through your Military Science instructors.
 [TOP]